 Professional truck drivers are just that – professionals.

 They are (or should be) trained to check the weather forecast, and be prepared to adjust to conditions.
 They are supposed to be in communication with dispatchers and motor carriers.

 If all of these systems fail, and a trucker comes upon a Washington dust storm, they should:

 - Pull off onto the shoulder of the road until the wind dies down.

-Some might say the Washington dust crash outside of Dusty yesterday was “just an accident”.
+Some might say the semi crash outside of Dusty yesterday was “just an accident”.

 I would caution that I have seen collisions like this before; they were caused by truckers who drove too fast, broke the rules, and completely disregarded safety.